Homebrew/legacy-homebrew/README.md

 - Add Swagger support.
 See the spray-swagger project.
 - Implement an interactive SQL window.
 See: [spark-admin](https://github.com/adatao/spark-admin)

-- Use `SparkContext.setJobGroup` with the job ID
-- Support job cancellation via `cancelJobGroup`
 - Stream the current job progress via a Listener
 - Add routes to return stage info for a job.
 Persist it via DAO so that we can always retrieve stage / performance info even for historical jobs.
 This would be pretty kickass.